-The City offers a free, year round bike safety safety education clinic for youth ages 7-10 teaching children how to "drive" their bike safely safely through a safety hazard and injury prevention talk and a hands-on experience.
+The City offers a free, year round bike safety-education clinic for youth ages 7-10 teaching children how to "drive" their bike safety-hazard and injury prevention talk and a hands-on experience.

 The City of Albuquerque Park and Recreation Department's Bicycling 101 is a comprehensive class for adults (children 12 or older considered with parents or guardians) certified by the League of American Bicyclists.
 An Advanced Mechanics Class is also available.